Hawaii-Smart-Energy-Project/Maui-Smart-Grid/README.md

 This method of inserting weather data  is deprecated in favor of using

-    $ insertCompressedWeatherData.py
+    $ insertCompressedWeatherData.py --email

-that supports recursive data processing of a set of files.
+that supports recursive data processing of a set of files from the current directory.

 ### Utility Scripts

 `grantAllPermissionsToDatabase.sh ${DATABASE}`
-: Set appropriate permissions to databases.
+: Set appropriate group permissions to databases.

 ## Notifications